john-jaihyek-choi/batch-email-service/README.md

 ## About The Project

-The Batch Email Service is a serverless application that utilizes AWS cloud services such as Lambda, SES, SQS, and CloudWatch where user can send out a batch, templated email, quickly and easily.
+The Batch Email Service is a serverless application that utilizes AWS cloud services such as Lambda, SES, SQS, and DynamoDB where user can send out a batch, templated email, quickly and easily.

 This application is being create for a marketing friend of mine who had recently been struggling sending out an his marketing email to a list of recipients.
 He was actively seeking a software that fufills his needs, but realized that the subcription cost for some of these 3rd party application were ridiculously expensive for such trivial functionality.